aryavel33/webex-contact-center-provider-sample-code/media-service-api/README.md

 }
 ```
 # Glossary
-* Service app: Service app created by selecting respective schema on dev portal.
+* Service app: Service app created by selecting the respective schema on the developer portal.
-* Data source: Using authorized service app's token data source is registered with Cisco which includes the url at which communication should happen.At the same step jws is alos generated.
+* Data source: A URL provided by the AI provider that is used by the Webex CCAI orchestration platform to connect to and is authenticated using a JWS token.
 * Provider: AI service provider.
 * AI Service: Service / Feature offered by a Provider.